vasi/ofchooser/README.md

 To use ofchooser, you'll need a small configuration file.
 This is just a text file, using "#" to start comments.
 Each line is one of:

 * A loader: `k "My loader" hd:9,yaboot` configures a second-stage bootloader named "My loader", with the keyboard shortcut "k".
+    * If the name has no spaces, it does not have to be quoted.
-The path to the file being loaded must be an [Open Firmware path](#open-firmware-path-tutorial).
-If the name has no spaces, it does not have to be quoted.
+    * The path to the file being loaded must be an [Open Firmware path](#open-firmware-path-tutorial).
+    * Optionally, a loader line can have at the end a comma-separated list of loader options, eg: ` probe-usb`.
 * A default selection: `default k` makes the loader with the shortcut "k" the default if the timeout passes.
-If no default is specificed, the first loader will be used.
+If no default is specified, the first loader will be used.
-* A timeout duration: `timeout 5` sets a five-second timeout, before the default booter is chosen.
+* A timeout duration: `timeout 5` sets a five-second timeout, before the default loader is chosen.
 The default timeout is 10 seconds.

+Loader options:

+* probe-usb: Before booting this loader, will probe USB ports.
+This is necessary to boot off USB on some models, but on other models can temporarily disable other USB devices like keyboards and mice.

 If only a single loader is specified, ofchooser will skip the chooser interface, and just straight to that loader.